leandro-panigada/leandro-panigada/README.md

 - 👋 Hi, I’m @leandro-panigada
-- 👀 I’m interested in ... programming and crypto
+- 👀 I’m interested in ... programming, finances and crypto
-- 🌱 I’m currently learning ... laravel 9 + solidity
+- 🌱 I’m currently learning ...
+Rust and Q#
 - 💞️ I’m am collaborating on ...
 SatoshiTango
 - 📫 How to reach me ... leandro.panigada@satoshitango.com